 - The almond flour incorporates some healthy fats rather than the typical refined carbohydrates (and whole host of other not-so-healthy ingredients) that come along with packaged fish sticks

-- They’re baked and not deep fried which means they make a more heart healthy option
+- They’re baked and not deep fried, which means they make a more heart-healthy option

-- White fish is an amazing source of lean protein
+- White fish is an amazing source of lean protein and B vitamins

 - These fish sticks are super easy to prepare!
 With less than 10 ingredients, you can pretty much make this recipe by memory.